 Now you know how an EAP program unfolds, how widespread is EAP rehab?

 Well, according to the SHRM (Society for Human Resource Management), 77% of all employers in the United States offer an EAP program rehab coverage.

 We’ll briefly highlight employee assistance programs from the following major employers in the state of California:

 - University of California

-The Boeing EAP and Solutions for Living offer each employee up to 6 free counseling sessions per year.
+The Boeing Employee assistance program and Solutions for Living offer each employee up to 6 free counseling sessions per year.

 Eligibility extends to all active employees and any dependents, regardless of medical plan status.

 Boeing’s employee assistance program can help employees address the following issues:

 - Bereavement issues